 - Stationary Bicycle

-Although some of the equipment you need for more intense HIIT leg workouts can only be found in gyms or fitness centers, there are a lot of HIIT leg workouts you can do at home.
-One example is the Tabata interval protocol.
+Although some of the equipment you need for some HIIT leg workouts can only be found in gyms or fitness centers, there are a lot of HIIT leg workouts you can do at home.
+As I mentioned a few times, the Tabata interval protocol is a great option.

-The Tabata interval protocol was the first High-Intensity Interval Training (HIIT) workout routine I ever learned.
+The Tabata interval protocol was the first High-Intensity Interval Training (HIIT) workout routine I learned.

-The Tabata interval method was originally tested using a stationary bike, although many different exercises can adapt to it.
+The Tabata interval method was originally tested using a stationary bike.

 Although you can use the Tabata interval training method with nearly any exercise, it is more effective with some than others.
 For your HIIT leg workout at home, I suggest you do Tabata intervals with body squats, lunges, or burpees.